Strategy

 Financial Assistance

 Nonprofit hospitals are required to provide financial assistance to qualifying patients to reduce medical bills.
-For many people, it is possible to obtain a discount of or even eliminate the entire bill.
+You may be eligible for a discount or even be able to eliminate the entire bill.

 The problem is hospitals do a poor job of making patients aware of financial aid that’s available and make it difficult to apply.
 For many, the process can be overwhelming.
 We can help you apply for financial aid.